-This significant step will further reduce the school property tax rate for commercial properties to achieve an average 25% reduction in the total property tax bill for most businesses, providing up to $700 million in relief.
+This significant step will further reduce the school property tax rate for commercial properties.
 This enhances the 50% reduction to the provincial school property tax rate that was originally announced for classes 4, 5, and 6 as part of B.C.’s COVID-19 Action Plan.

 In a further measure, the Province will also postpone the date late payment penalties apply for commercial properties in classes 4,5,6,7 and 8 to October 1, 2020.
 This will give businesses and landlords more time to pay their reduced property tax, without penalty.

 “We know that B.C. communities and businesses are suffering from the economic impacts of COVID-19,” said Carole James, Minister of Finance.